 LENGTH

-Bat length is measured in inches from the pommel to the end cap.A longer bat gives you more coverage, allowing you to hit the balls on the outside of the pot.However, longer clubs also tend to have more mass at the tip which requires more power to turn them.the right combination of length and weight will help you achieve your peak performance.
+The length of the bat is measured in inches from the knob to the end cap.A longer bat gives you more coverage, allowing you to hit balls to the outside of the plate.However, longer clubs also tend to have more mass at the tip which requires more power to swing, lThe right combination of length and weight will help you achieve your peak performance.

-Baseball bats are most commonly found between 24-34 inches.Please check the size chart for examples of which length might be appropriate for you.
+Baseball bats are most commonly found between 24-34 inches.Please check the size chart for examples of what length might be appropriate for you.

-Many baseball players mistakenly believe that a longer bat means more pot coverage, but this isn't always true.Since a longer club often means a heavier club, a club that is too long for you can slow down your spin and prevent you from reaching and hitting the inside balls.Some Major League players also swing clubs up to 32 inches.When choosing your club length, you should keep in mind your swing and pot coverage based on how far you stand.
+Many baseball players mistakenly believe that a longer bat means greater plate coverage, but this is not always true.Since a longer club often means a heavier club, a club that is too long for you can slow down your swing and prevent you from reaching and hitting infield balls.Some major league players also swing bats up to 32 inches.When choosing your club length, you should keep in mind your swing and plate coverage as well as how far away you stand from it.

 WEIGHT

-Bat weight is measured in ounces (oz.).The weight of a club is often related to its "weight drop" meaning its length in inches minus its weight in ounces.For example, a 32-inch, 22-ounce bat would be referred to as a -10 bat.
+The weight of clubs is measured in ounces (oz.).The weight of a bat is often tied to its "weight drop" or its length in inches minus its weight in ounces.For example, a 32-inch, 22-ounce bat would be referred to as a -10 bat.

-As a general rule, the higher the competition or league level (that is, from the youth league to the pros) the lower the weight loss.Less weight loss means the club feels heavier.So a -5 bat will feel heavier than a -10 club.
+As a general rule, the higher the level of competition or championship (i.e., from youth league up to pro) the less weight loss.A smaller weight drop means the club feels heavier.So a -5 club will feel heavier than a -10 club.

-Choosing the right bat weight depends on three main factors: sports (baseball, softball, slowpitch), league rules, and player preferences.
+Choosing the right bat weight depends on three main factors: sport (baseball, softball, slowpitch), league rules, and player preference.

 • 234Inches